nicelgueta/pyokx/README.md

 It's used by creating a base client instance to make and receive requests and passing that client to each API class (`APIComponent`), which has been dynamically generated from the API docs.

-**It's still a very early version - so issues, feature requests and bugs are welcome!**

 **Let's start with an example.**